A WHOLE LOT OF HUMANITY

 Each course comes with unit guides that give students and parents an understanding of what is being taught, as well as a recommended order of completion.

-Each course provides 100% of the required texts for completing the curriculum.
 It is important for students to be exposed to a variety of authors and perspectives.
 The texts are a combination of GAPro researched/written materials, professional journals, book excerpts, primary sources, and current events.
+GAPro works to limit the resources a family has to buy.
+Each course specifically states the materials that they need to acquire.

 To be college and career ready, students must be able to critically listen to, remember, and analyze audio and video sources.
 Each course provides 100% of the audio-visual materials students will need, including GAPro created materials as well as a curated collection from respected sources (TED, University Professors, etc.)